paytonrules/paytonrules.github.io/software-development/_posts/2015-10-02-why-test-private-methods.md

     downPayment: downPayment
   });
 ```

 Now I just move the down payment into the calculator, and the object works.
 This code isn't perfect.
-I've decoupled the dialog from the calculator in some respects.
+I've decoupled the dialog from the calculator in some respects, but not others.
 For instance I can fix a bug in the calculation of the mortgage without changing the mortgage dialog, and I can validate inputs in the dialog without changing the calculator, but I can't add variable interest rate or balloon payments without changing both places.
 That's fine, because we'll cross that bridge when those features are requested.
+Realistically the calculation will probably stay coupled to the form, I don't see how it couldn't unless the form becomes some kind of generic form for any calculation.
+That's unlikely.

 The next person who comes along the MortgageCalculator may wonder "where the hell[^6] are the tests!"
 It's a fair question and there will be some overhead when that person has to track down the other tests but I'm willing to trade the times I can't find the tests for a little while for the times where I move tests for no reason.